Remodeling Your Main Bedroom

 "Remodeling typically occurs when one is not able to function comfortably in the space, or the aesthetics cause negative feelings instead of positive ones," says Claire E. Tamburro, ASID, a Washington, D.C.-based interior designer.

-You may be remodeling your master bedroom to suit your needs, or you may be planning to sell your house and want to make it more appealing to prospective buyers.
-A master bedroom with a fresh look not only feels good, it can give you a return on your investment (ROI) between 40-80% (in comparison, high-ROI projects like kitchen and bathroom remodels come in about 85%).
+You may be remodeling your main bedroom to suit your needs, or you may be planning to sell your house and want to make it more appealing to prospective buyers.
+A main bedroom with a fresh look not only feels good, it can give you a return on your investment (ROI) between 40-80% (in comparison, high-ROI projects like kitchen and bathroom remodels come in about 85%).

-Expanded closets and larger master bathrooms are the top features homeowners want in their new bedroom suite, experts say.
-Glamor baths are still popular, although some homeowners are replacing large, deep bathtubs with roomy tiled showers, often with dual shower heads or a custom spray system.
+Expanded closets and larger main bathrooms are the top features homeowners want in their new bedroom suite, experts say.
+Glamor baths are still popular, although some homeowners are replacing large, deep bathtubs with roomy tiled showers, often with dual showerheads or a custom spray system.

-In addition to new construction and bathroom fixtures, clients undergoing a master bedroom remodel will often rethink the suite's decor.
+In addition to new construction and bathroom fixtures, clients undergoing a main bedroom remodel will often rethink the suite's decor.
 Tamburro says that might include new furniture, lighting, bedding and window treatments, as well as built-in storage in your new closets.
 This is also a good opportunity to bring in more natural light with larger windows.
-Also consider installing environmentally friendly features, such as energy-efficient windows, a tankless water heater installed solely for a new garden tub and new insulation.
+Also consider installing environmentally-friendly features, such as energy-efficient windows, a tankless water heater installed solely for a new garden tub and new insulation.

 Whether you're getting your home ready for the market or looking to stay there for years, it's becoming more common for remodeling projects to include features that will accommodate aging residents who may need wheelchairs or walkers.